search ]

 Length Property

-The length property returns the length of the string.
+The length property returns the number of characters in the string.

 console.log(message.length); // Output: 13